atlen/Coursera-Getting-and-Cleaning-Data-Project-assignment/README.md

     5.Saving data in .txt format by using write.table 6.Reordering and cumputing mean by using aggregate and colnames accordingly.

 Result presents R script, input zipped archive and output 2 files (.txt format)
+ file clean_merged_total.txt is the result of step #4 as per assignment file ave_cleandata is the result of the step #5 as per assignment